 Updates

-• Apr 7, 2026 Aruna will serve as Session Chair for 'Microarchitectural & Cache Side-Channels (Regular Session 7)' at IEEE HOST 2026, taking place on May 6 at the International Ballroom A, Hilton McLean Tysons Corner, VA.
+- Apr 7, 2026 Aruna will serve as Session Chair for 'Microarchitectural & Cache Side-Channels (Regular Session 7)' and as a judge for both the Hardware Demonstration Competition and the Hardware Hacking Competition at IEEE HOST 2026, taking place on May 6 at the International Ballroom A, Hilton McLean Tysons Corner, VA.
 Read more...

-• Mar 26, 2026 Aruna received the prestigious EDAA Outstanding Dissertation Award in 'New Directions in Safety, Reliability, and Security-Aware Hardware Design, Validation, and Test'.
-Each year, the European Design Automation Association selects only four dissertations worldwide, and his dissertation was recognized in this category for 2026.
+- Mar 26, 2026 Aruna received the prestigious EDAA Outstanding Dissertation Award in 'New Directions in Safety, Reliability, and Security-Aware Hardware Design, Validation, and Test'.
+Each year, the European Design Automation Association selects only four dissertations worldwide, and his dissertation was recognized in this category.
 Read more...